emcvipr/controller-openstack-cinder/README.md

 5. Start the cinder-volume service.
 ```
 /usr/bin/cinder-volume --config-file /usr/share/cinder/cinder-dist.conf --config-file /etc/cinder/cinder.conf --logfile /var/log/cinder/volume.log &>/dev/null
+(NOTE:To stop the cinder-volume process, which is started using the above command, plese use 'kill')
 ```
 6. Setup the volume-types and volume-type to volume-backend association.